 After a decade and a half of long distance service, including the challenges of five years of wartime operations the time had arrived for refurbishment of the two remaining ships prior to their long term return to their bread & butter workings.
 Thus for ten months during 1947/48 each ship was refurbished at a cost of £1,500.000.
 This included the removal of the Sulzer engines with replacement Doxford vertically opposed two-stroke diesels, providing an increased output of 12,920bhp.

 The first voyage of the refurbished Rangitiki commenced on September 26th 1948.
-The trip from Southampton to Wellington took five weeks, arriving on October 27th 1948.
+The trip from Southampton to Wellington took five weeks, noted Curacao on October 8th, Cristobal October 10th, arriving on October 27th 1948.
 Passengers and crew on this trip encountered very mixed weather conditions - a week of hurricane force conditions was followed by a heatwave towards the end of the voyage.

 During 1961 on the fourth to last voyage whilst crossing the Pacific heading towards Panama the bottom skirt of a piston became disconnected and dropped out of the piston liner.
 The engine stopped quickly but caused serious damage.
 The one good engine took the ship to Callao, Peru where engineers dismantled the unit and sealed off the scavenges with welded steel plates, allowing the ship to make it home to London with the damaged engine operating with five pistons.

 As with many other ocean passenger services, times had changed for Rangitiki with air travel and newer ships creating declining passenger loadings for this veteran.
 A replacement vessel was obtained, being the retired Cunard passenger-cargo liner Parthia, which was renamed Remuera.
 On the last voyage out to New Zealand the Rangitiki passed the Rangitata on her final voyage to the UK.
 The ships passed close enough for passengers and crew to raise a cheer and recognise that this event would not happen again for these two ships.
-The final voyage (number 87) from Wellington occured in May 1962 arriving at London on July 13th 1962.
+The final voyage (number 87) from Wellington occured in May 1962 arriving at Southampton on July 11th 1962 with 324 passengers and one stowaway, London was reached on July 13th 1962.

 The ship was sold for scrap, with a skeleton crew it made the brief voyage to Santander, Spain arriving on July 26th 1962.
 She was later broken up for scrap in Valencia.